-This is the option to activate or deactivate the small button located at the bottom right of your site and allowing you to easily and quickly move up to the top of the page.
+This is the option to enable or disable the little button at the bottom right of your site that allows you to go to the top of the page quickly and easily.

-I'm not sure if this option is important, it would allow a more fluid scrolling when scrolling with the mouse...
-To see!
+I'm not sure if this option is important, it would allow for smoother scrolling when scrolling with the mouse...
+To be seen!

-You can disable this option if you want to use the theme interface in English because you find that Divi is mistranslated.
+You can disable this option if you want to use the English theme interface because you find that Divi is badly translated.

 21 - Responsive Image

-This option adds a srcset attribute to your images when importing.
+This option adds a srcset attribute to your images during import.
 This attribute is recommended by CSS3 to make your images adaptable to all screen sizes.

-Without this active option, your images should still be responsible.
+Without this option active, your images should still be responsive.

-This is the kind of option offered by a cache plugin like WP Rocket for example.
+This is the kind of option offered by a caching plugin like WP Rocket for example.

-For your information: MINIFICATION removes all spaces and line breaks contained in a file, whether it is a CSS or JS file.
+FYI: MINIFICATION removes all spaces and line breaks from a file, whether it is a CSS or JS file.

-It has been recognized that minification improves the loading time of a site by a few seconds, so it improves performance.
+It has been found that minification improves the loading time of a site by a few seconds, so it improves performance.

-If you are using a cache plugin, do not check this option.
+If you are using a caching plugin, do not check this option.

-This field is nothing more or less than a reflection of the WordPress option available from the tab Appearance > Customize > Additional CSS.
+This field is nothing more or less than a reflection of the WordPress option available from the Appearance > Customise > Additional CSS tab.

-To customize your Divi theme, you will need it regularly.
-Sometimes, if the changes you want to make to Divi are simple, you won't need to create a child theme and this option will be sufficient.
+To customise your Divi theme, you will need to do this regularly.
+Sometimes, if the changes you want to make to Divi are simple, you won't need create a child theme and this option will be sufficient.

 24 - Save